 At the end of September, I went hiking at Eno River State Park in Durham, North Carolina and took the Buckquarter Creek Trail to the northern extent of the park.
 Along the way I passed an old dilapidated house in the woods and did a little exploring, which proved to be some of the most fruitful that I’ve done in quite a while.

-But before I show you the pictures, let me tell you about the history of the place.
+But before I show you the rest of the photos, let me tell you about the history of the place.

 The origins of the Cole family aren’t entirely clear, but from the research I’ve done it appears they came from Cornwall, in the southwest of England, and migrated sometime in the middle of the 18th century.
 The first of their number to enter the history books was Anthony Cole (pictured left), born in 1804, who would eventually come to be known as the patriarch of the family.

-At the ripe old age of 17, Anthony married Susannah Browing (pictured right), and the two of them immediately started having children–14 in fact, which helped to ensure the continuing dominance of the family in Durham County.
+At the ripe old age of seventeen, Anthony married Susannah Browing (pictured right), and the two of them immediately started having children — fourteen in fact, which helped to ensure the continuing dominance of the family in Durham County.
 Around the time their first son, Thomas, was born on July 2nd, 1823, Anthony had a house constructed for the family near the confluence of the Eno River and Buckquarter Creek.

 And it was this house that I found on the afternoon of September 22nd, 2019, as I crested the hill that marks the first leg of Buckquarter Creek Trail.
 Climbing up the steep incline with the summer sun bursting through the branches above my head, I was ready for a little exploring.

-One of the first things to stand out about the Cole House is the presence of not one, but two chimneys–which during the early 19th century would’ve been a clear delineation of the wealth and status of the family who owned the house.
-Also notable is the fact that the Cole House has two stories, which though not terribly uncommon today, would’ve been another indication that this family was more than merely an agglomeration of sharecroppers.
+One of the first things to stand out about the Anthony Cole House is the presence of not one, but two chimneys — which during the early 19th century would’ve been a clear delineation of the wealth and status of the family who owned the house.
+Also notable is the fact that the Anthony Cole House has two stories, which though not terribly uncommon today, would’ve been another indication that this family was more than merely an agglomeration of sharecroppers.